CLOUGH/StudentsPortal/README.md

 * Create a registration process for students.
 * Create new accounts for students with all necessary information about that student.
 * Create features to connect with mysql.

+Updates:
+* Created a server to host our database.
+(Note this was not free and i had to pay for this service) the ip address for the server is http://198.61.198.236.
+This ser